By Tom Towson

 There are two primary solvency measures used by the U.S. Department of Labor, the Average High Cost Multiple (AHCM) and the Minimum Adequate Level of Financing (MALF).

 The AHCM is a standard measure of the solvency of the SUI system using a single factor, a state’s trust fund balance at a point in time.
 A multiple of 1.00 indicates a state trust fund is deemed sufficiently solvent and able to pay one year of benefits associated with an average recessionary period.
-As of January 1, 2021, 40 states were not considered adequately funded under this measure.(2)
+As of January 1, 2022, 37 states were not considered adequately funded under this measure, down from 40 states the year prior.
+(1)

 Average High Cost Multiples

-The average SUI tax rate in 30 states was below a calculated Minimum Adequate Financing Rate Target as of January 1, 2021.
+The average SUI tax rate in 45 states was below a calculated Minimum Adequate Financing Rate Target as of January 1, 2022, up from 30 states the year prior.

 Percentage Difference Between State Average Tax Rate and a Minimum Adequate Financing Rate

 State trust fund balances are the primary driver of SUI tax rates.
-As such, particular attention should be paid to these balances as an indicator of where rates will be headed in 2022 and beyond.
+As such, particular attention should be paid to these balances as an indicator of where rates will be headed in the future.

-The following graphic compares quarterly net trust fund balances (trust fund balance net of Title XII advances, discussed further below) from January 1, 2020 to September 30, 2021, by state.4 Overall, net trust fund balances declined significantly during this period.
+The following graphic compares net trust fund balances (trust fund balance net of Title XII advances, discussed further below) from January 1, 2020 to March 31, 2022 by state.
+(3) Overall, net trust fund balances declined significantly during this period, but are beginning to rebound.

 As depicted in the following graphic, net trust fund balances were negative $39.46 billion at the end of Q1 2011, as a result of the Great Recession, compared to negative $27.12 billion at the end of Q1 2021, as a result of COVID-19 (i.e., $12.34 billion more solvent).
-At the end of Q3 2021, trust fund balances rebounded as a result of Q1 2021 tax contributions and the appropriation of ARPA funds (discussed further below).(5)
+By the end of Q1 2022, trust fund balances rebounded and now a net positive, as a result of tax contributions exceeding benefit payments and states appropriating funds, including, federal funds under the American Recovery Plan Act of 2021 discussed further below.
+(4)

 Net trust fund balances were substantially higher pre-COVID than they were pre-Great Recession.
-Because of this, net trust fund balances to date have not reached the negative levels experienced during the Great Recession.
+Because of this, net trust fund balances did not reach the negative levels experienced during the Great Recession.

-On August 18, 2021, 11 states had outstanding advances totaling approximately $53.92 billion.
-As of September 7, 2021, 16 states had outstanding advances totaling approximately $44.76 billion.
-This is a $9.16 billion reduction in just three weeks.
-Post-COVID advances are now below those taken during the height of the Great Recession.
+As of March 31, 2021, 20 states had outstanding advances totaling approximately $50.50 billion.
+As of June 22, 2022, 7 states had outstanding advances totaling approximately $29.90 billion.
+This is a $20.60 billion reduction since the highest loan levels experienced as a result of the COVID pandemic.

 During the Great Recession, a number of states issued bonds, using the proceeds to repay Title XII advances.
-In addition, states may earmark allocated funds from the American Rescue Plan Act of 2021 to repay federal advances (see explanation below).
+In addition, states may earmark allocated funds from ARPA (the American Rescue Plan Act of 2021) to repay federal advances (see explanation below).

 The temporary waiver of interest on Title XII loans provided in the Families First Coronavirus Response Act ended on September 6, 2021.
-As such, states with outstanding advances will begin to accrue interest daily, which is payable on September 30th of each year (a condition of meeting federal conformity and compliance requirements).
+As such, states with outstanding advances will once again begin to accrue interest daily, which is payable on September 30th of each year (a condition of meeting federal conformity and compliance requirements).
+See the section titled Interest Surcharges below for additional information on Title XII loan interest.

 In the first year of the FUTA tax credit loss, the net FUTA tax rate increases from 0.60% to 0.90%.
 The net FUTA tax rate can increase further, in increments of 0.30% per year, if the loan remains outstanding in subsequent years.